Skip to article frontmatterSkip to article content

 Type Ia supernovae

-Then, by observing an SN Ia in the same galaxy, we can determine its intrinsic luminosity, since the distance is known via the cepheid.
-Riess et al, 2022 observed 42 SNe Ia in 37 calibrated hosts.
-These SNe Ia are represented in the middle graph of Figure 1.17, which makes it possible to calibrate the absolute magnitude of the SNe Ia.
-Finally, the top-right plot shows a Hubble diagram of the SNe Ia, which is directly related to the estimation of the geometric distance using the parallax method.
-With this sample, Riess et al. 2022 obtained a measurement of H0H_0 of 73.04±1,0473.04 \pm 1,04\,km/s/Mpc.
+Next, observing an SN Ia in the same galaxy allows knowing its intrinsic luminosity since the distance is known via the Cepheid.
+Riess et al. (2022) reports the observation of 42 SNe Ia in 37 calibrated hosts.
+These SNe Ia are represented in the central square of Figure 15, allowing calibration of the absolute magnitude of SNe Ia.
+Finally, the upper square plots a Hubble diagram of SNe Ia, which is directly linked to the geometric distance estimation by the parallax method.

 Footnotes

-2. Or frequency Sν(ν)S_\nu(\nu) expressed in W/m2/Hz.
+2. Or in frequency Sν(ν)S_\nu(\nu) expressed in W/m2^2/Hz.

 References